cgiff9/automata/dfa/README.txt

 0: q0 -> q1 (F)
 ACCEPTED.

-First, the input states are regurgitated for the user's covenience.
-In the future, a '-v' argument will specifically invoke this action.
+First, the input states are printed for the user's covenience.
+If this is not wanted, the
+'-q' option can remove any printed output.
+Know that the program returns 0 on a rejected string and 1 on an accepted string.

-Secondly, the INPUT string is regurgiated.
+Secondly, the INPUT string is displayed..

 Thirdly, the transitions made during the machine run are output line-by-line.
 The "(F)" indicates that the